Changing Nature: Plot

 The Sinclair family is celebrating the upcoming arrival of the Bunch Beetles, a species of insect who come to Pangaea annually to eat all the Cider Poppies which tend to grow excessively around spring.
-However, after the countdown, the Beetles don't return, much to the confusion of everyone.
-Four days later, without the Bunch Beetles, the Cider Poppies have completely grown out of control and are overtaking Pangaea.
+However, after the countdown, the Beetles do not return, to the confusion of everyone.
+Four days later without the Bunch Beetles, the Cider Poppies have grown out of control and are overtaking Pangaea.

-As the Sinclairs and Earl's best friend, Roy, try to deal with the situation by trimming down the Cider Poppies, one of the Bunch Beetles named Stan unexpectedly arrives at the Sinclairs' house.
-He explains that he became lost on his way to the mating ground (in a swamp), but he needs to get there now since Bunch Beetles have a short lifespan.
-Charlene volunteers to help Stan but when they get to the swamp they discover that the WESAYSO corporation has built a wax fruit factory called FruitCo over the mating ground's swamp.
-They also learn from one of the factory workers that all Bunch Beetles had arrived at the factory but were all sprayed with insecticide by the other factory workers thus causing the entire species to become extinct and making Stan the last of his kind.
+As the Sinclairs and Earl's best friend Roy try to deal with the situation by trimming down the Cider Poppies, one of the Bunch Beetles named Stan unexpectedly arrives at the Sinclairs' house.
+He explains that he became lost on his way to the mating ground in a swamp, but he needs to get there now since Bunch Beetles have a short lifespan.
+Charlene volunteers to help Stan, but when they get to the swamp, they discover that the WESAYSO corporation has built a wax fruit factory called FruitCo over the mating ground's swamp.
+They also learn from one of the factory workers that the other Bunch Beetles had arrived at the factory, but were sprayed with insecticide by workers, thus causing the entire species to become extinct and making Stan the last of his kind.

-As a result, Charlene reports the extinction of the Bunch Beetles on DNN (Dinosaur News Network), how it was caused by the WESAYSO, and even points out how the WESAYSO is also responsible for the Cider Poppy crisis.
-However, Earl takes over the interview and tries to defend the WESAYSO's actions by claiming that it was all in the name of progress.
-Meanwhile, Earl's boss, B.P.
-Richfield watches the interview from his trailer after getting a call from his boss, knowing that it spells trouble for WESAYSO's public relations.
-Then after seeing Earl’s comments in defending WASAYSO, Mr. Richfield decides to have Earl be in charge of a special WESAYSO task force to fix the problem.
+Charlene reports the extinction of the Bunch Beetles, stating that it was caused by WESAYSO's construction of FruitCo and that WESAYSO is responsible for the Cider Poppy crisis.
+Earl takes over the interview and tries to defend WESAYSO's actions by claiming that it was in the name of progress.
+Meanwhile, Earl's boss B.P.
+Richfield watches the interview from his trailer after getting a call from his superior Mr. Getty, knowing that it spells trouble for WESAYSO's public relations.
+After hearing Earl's comments defending WESAYSO, Richfield decides to have Earl run a special WESAYSO task force to fix the problem.

-When Earl and Roy are being interviewed about the task force, they explain that they're going to spray the Cider Poppies with defoliant and assure reporters that it is safe.
-However, Robbie questions Earl about spraying the continent with poison at the Sinclairs' house and asks if there is a safer alternative.
+When Earl and Roy are interviewed about the task force, they explain that they are going to spray the Cider Poppies with defoliant and assure reporters that it is safe.
+However, Robbie questions Earl about spraying the continent with poison and asks if there is a safer alternative.
 Charlene suggests that they trim back the Cider Poppies and try to live with them for a while until nature restores the balance, but Earl refuses, claiming it will take too long.
-The defoliant is sprayed, which gets rid of the Cider Poppies, but the next day it is revealed that not only are all the cider poppies gone, but all plant life on Pangea has been killed too, resulting in a famine.
+The defoliant is sprayed, which gets rid of the Cider Poppies.
+The next day, it is revealed that not only are all the cider poppies gone, but all plant life on Pangaea has been killed too, resulting in a famine.